What Are Common Emotional Challenges Children Face Today

 1. Anxiety and Worry

 Many children feel worried.
 They are concerned with school, friends or home changes.
 Concern can make a child nervous.
-They might feel shaky.
-It can also stop them from sleeping.
+Which can also cause sleep issues.

 2. Sadness and Low Mood

-Kids sometimes feel sad.
+Children sometimes feel sad.
 If sadness lasts a long time or the child stops enjoying play, it can be a big problem.
-They may seem quiet, slow, or not want to eat.
+They may seem quiet, slow, or lose their appetite.

 3. Anger and Irritability

 Anger is normal.
-But some children feel angry a lot.
+But some children might show an unusual amount of anger.
 They may shout, hit, or break things.
-This can be scary for the child and for others, often highlighting underlying social emotional issues.
+This can be scary for other children and for others, often highlighting underlying social emotional issues.

 4. Trouble Making Friends